awfulwaffle77/ExamTopicsQuizMaker/README.md

 ## How do I get it working?
-Note: If you want the quiz for Google Associate Cloud Engineer, you can get the res directory in the proper HTML format [here](https://www.udrop.com/6AuX/res.zip).
-Just unzip the archive in the ExamTopicsQuizMaker directory AFTER you clone it.
+*Note: If you want the quiz for **Google Associate Cloud Engineer**, you can get the res directory in the proper HTML format [here](https://www.udrop.com/6AuX/res.zip).
+Just unzip the archive in the ExamTopicsQuizMaker directory AFTER you clone it and skip step 2.
+At the moment it does **not** contain questions that are only available to those with Contributor Access.*

 1. Clone the repository with `git clone https://github.com/awfulwaffle77/ExamTopicsQuizMaker.git` or by going in the upper part of the page, clicking Code > Download ZIP (and unzip the archive)